Wunderfitz/harbour-piepmatz/README.md

 Licensed under GNU GPLv3

 ## Build
+Simply clone this repository, but be sure to clone it with `--recursive` as Piepmatz uses Git Submodules.

 Just use the project file `harbour-piepmatz.pro` to import the sources in your SailfishOS IDE.
-To build and run Piepmatz or an application which is based on Piepmatz, you need to create the file `harbour-piepmatz/src/o2/o1twitterglobals.h` and enter some constants in the following format:
+To build and run Piepmatz or an application which is based on Piepmatz, you need to create the file `harbour-piepmatz/src/o2/o1twitterglobals.h` (you can copy the sample from `harbour-piepmatz/src/o2/o1twitterglobals.h.sample`) and enter the required constants in the following format:
 ```
 #ifndef O1TWITTERGLOBALS_H
 #define O1TWITTERGLOBALS_H